enisgjinii/ar-js-prototype/CESIUM_IMPLEMENTATION.md

 1. Navigate to the "Cesium" tab in the application
 2. Select a model from the dropdown menu
 3. The model will appear on the globe and the camera will track it
-4. Use the "New Button" for additional functionality (currently shows an alert)

 ## Customization